 It is a misconception that 90% of all species found in Hawaii are endemic.
 This number only counts for those species that are both native and found on land.
 Those in the ocean (marine taxa) spread more easily outside the islands.
 You can read more about endemic species in Hawaii at our following resource:

 In that article you can also find the following amazing facts:

 Find your place on the Big Island

-Big island truly is a truly miraculous place that satisfies most tastes.
-Whether you like to embark on an outdoor hiking or biking adventure or to visit its pristine beaches; poke a stick in the lava or are interested in the local arts and crafts; want to go night diving to see majestic manta rays swirling around you, sit under a palm tree and sip from a coconut or bathe under a waterfall, you can find it on the Big Island.
+We think that all reasons listed here make the island of Hawai’i a truly miraculous place that satisfies most tastes.
+Whether you like to go on a hiking or biking adventure or want visit its pristine beaches, you can do on the Big Island.
+Would you rather see red-hot lava or are you interested in the local arts and crafts?
+Again, the Big Island delivers.
+Or what about those of you that want to go night diving to see majestic manta rays swirling around you, sit under a palm tree and sip from a coconut or bathe under a waterfall?
+Rest assured, you can find it all on the Big Island!